code-mphi/ECOGEN/docs/sphinx_docs/source/Chap5_2Kapila.rst

 interfaceWaterAir shock tube
 ----------------------------
-A shock tube between a high pressure chamber filled with water and a low pressire chamber filled with air is released.
-Input files for this test are available in ./libTests/referenceTestCases/kapila/1D/shockTubes/interfaceWaterAir/.
+A shock tube between a high-pressure chamber filled with water and a low-pressure chamber filled with air is released.
+Input files for this test are available in *./libTests/referenceTestCases/kapila/1D/shockTubes/interfaceWaterAir/*.

 .. _Fig:testCases:Kapila:shockTubeWaterAirCI: